tmazen/c8y-sap-fsm-integration/fsm-syn-microservice/c8y-fsm-sync-microservice-java/Readme.md

   "service-call-version": "27"
 }
 ```
+> **Note:** The `"service-call-version": "27"` property locks the API communication specifically to version 27 of the SAP FSM Service Call endpoint.
 5. **Re-subscribe Microservice:** Unsubscribe and then re-subscribe the microservice to apply the tenant option configurations.

 ---